ethereum-optimism/superchain-ops/runbooks/mcp-to-permissioned-fps.md

     - `--honest-actors, HONEST_ACTORS_FLAG`
     - Ensure that the address of the `Proposer` is included in this list

-# Executing the Finalization Transaction
+## Executing the finalization transaction

 > [!IMPORTANT]
 > Transaction bundles **MUST** be executed atomically within a single transaction.
 Do NOT execute each transaction within the bundle individually.
 Executing the bundle non-atomically is UNSAFE and can open the system up to critical vulnerabilities.

 You should have generated a JSON file called `bundle.json` when you deployed the required contracts. `bundle.json` contains a list of transactions compatible with the Transaction Builder feature for the Safe smart wallet.
 Once you execute this transaction bundle, your chain will be running the `op-contracts/v1.6.0` system.
 You should make sure that you are successfully able to run the services described above before executing this transaction bundle.

+## Updating the superchain-registry